morganross/docstosaurus/README.md

-  Bullet Points, Numbers, Letters, Roman Numbers, Tabs, spaces, or indent.
+  Bullet Points, Numbers, !Letters, !Roman Numbers, Tabs, spaces, or indent.

 ##WORDS
 node = a line in the list